jcl-greer/US-Food-Insecurity/README.md

 The primary data source for this project was generously provided by Feeding America.
 It is derived from their [Map the Meal Gap dataset](https://map.feedingamerica.org/).

 ### Credits / Code Sources
-* This project was made possible by Andrew McNutt's feedback and teaching notes - particularly the lectures on interactive dropdowns and slideshows, which helped form the foundation for this interactive visualization.
+* This project was made possible by Andrew McNutt's teaching notes, coding blocks, and feedback - particularly the lectures on interactive dropdowns and slideshows, which helped form the foundation for this interactive visualization.
 * This [observable post](https://observablehq.com/@d3/selection-join) for help developing transitions.
 * This [stackoverflow post](https://stackoverflow.com/questions/17437408/how-to-change-a-circle-into-a-square-with-d3-js) for help creating shape change animation.
 * This [observable example](https://observablehq.com/@abebrath/scatterplot-of-text-labels) for help creating textual labels.